akramalex/DietDive/README.md

 ###  Database Design

-Entity Relationship Diagrams (ERD) help to visualize database architecture before creating models.
+Entity Relationship Diagrams (ERDs) help to visualize database architecture before creating models.
 Understanding the relationships between different tables can save time later in the project.
-To follow best practice, a database schema was created for the backend DB and tables, and mapped out before coding began using a free version of [Lucidchart](https://lucid.app/) .
+To follow best practices, a database schema was created for the backend DB and tables, and mapped out before coding began using a free version of [Lucidchart](https://lucid.app/).

 Below is the database structure: